 Experience in working with land records, elections, or any other area directly related to the work of the office of the Town Clerk is desirable; or any equivalent combination of education and experience.

-The Assistant Town Clerk must be well versed in technology practices seen in progressive Town Clerk’s offices and willing to further their knowledge and adapt to new technologies.
+The Deputy Town Clerk must be well versed in technology practices seen in progressive Town Clerk’s offices and willing to further their knowledge and adapt to new technologies.

 The Deputy Town Clerk must have or obtain certification in the State of Connecticut to be a Town Clerk by having passed the final examination upon completion of the following five training modules: Municipal Record Management, Elections, Land Records, Vital Records, and Miscellaneous Records.

-The Assistant Town Clerk must be a Notary Public in the State of Connecticut and must be sworn in to the duties of Assistant Town Clerk.
+The Deputy Town Clerk must be a Notary Public in the State of Connecticut and must be sworn in to the duties of Deputy Town Clerk.

-Additionally, the Assistant Town Clerk must be bondable in the State of Connecticut.
+Additionally, the Deputy Town Clerk must be bondable in the State of Connecticut.

 REVIEW PROCESS: